mberriman/BSP2024/manual/instructions.md

 There are several commonly used genome browsers in bioinformatics, each with different features.
 In WormBase ParaSite we have two:

 * Ensembl - this can be used to browse a large catalog of genomes across the tree of life.
-WormBase ParaSite has an instance of the Ensembl browser built in, and [we explored it in Module 1](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#genome_browser).
+WormBase ParaSite has an instance of the Ensembl browser built in, and [we explored it earlier](https://github.com/mberriman/BSP2024/blob/main/manual/instructions.md#genome_browser).

 * [JBrowse 1](https://jbrowse.org/jbrowse1.html) - this is the genome browser that we’ll be using today.
 WormBase ParaSite has an instance of JBrowse for every genome that it hosts.
 The Apollo project is a well known extension of JBrowse, which can be used to edit gene models.